-The PowerSchool Parent Portal is an online resource through which parents can check on attendance records, progress reports, report card grades, and midterm and final exam grades.
+The PowerSchool Parent Portal is an online resource through which parents can check on attendance records, interim reports and report card grades.
 Parent Portal may be accessed from any place the parent/guardian can access the Internet.
 If you do not have access to Parent Portal please contact your child's school counselor in order to obtain your ID and access code.
+Dates for interim reports and report card grades are provided at the beginning of the school year.
+Parents are encouraged to access their child's grades on a regular basis.